Sammy has begun second grade!

 I love to eat this myself, especially with a dollop of real whipped cream.

-If you want something a little quicker to put together, this Energizing Blueberry Pudding is a great choice!
+If you want something a little quicker to put together, my energizing blueberry pudding is a great choice!

 Sometimes, I'll even make this for breakfast!